CristianoBNoronha/CristianoBNoronha/README.md

 ### Welcome to Cris`s GitHub Profile!

-I`m a C# backend developer, 40 years old, have two sons, who I completely love.
-I am creative, audacious a lot, and a software development enthusiast.
+I`m a C# backend developer.

-While creating a web-store, by editing website templates, I started learning about software development, and didn't stop till now.
-First I did a Python course, than I knew C#, which I have hard identity, and I've been studing .NET development, and practicing a lot, since that.
+My first contact with software development was at my last job, in 2020, while building a web store, using no code platform.
+After that, I took a Python course, but when I knew C#, discovered the one I´d like to work.
+I've been studing and practicing .NET development since that.

-Thank you for visiting my profile.
-And, if you like to, you can send me a message.
+Thanks for visiting my profile.

-CristianoBNoronha
 </br></br>
 <div>
   <a>